 - Rest and take breaks.
 If you’re taking a long trip, get plenty of sleep before you leave, and make frequent stops to avoid fatigue.
 Switching drivers is another way to stay alert on the road.

-- Stay off the phone.
+- Pay attention.
+Focus on the road when driving.
+Put your phone away or turn it off.
 Research shows that even hands-free devices distract drivers from processing audio and visual cues that would normally help them avoid a crash.

 We wish you and your family a safe and enjoyable summer.